 Upon completion of the minor, students will have a formal credential to describe their work in data management.
 This credential will demonstrate that the student has the skills needed to design and implement database systems within a broad range of domains.

-Geographic Information Systems Minor
+Geographic Information Systems Minor (GIS-MS)

 The geographic information systems (GIS) minor provides students with experience in the concepts, technology, and applications related to computer-based mapping, spatial databases, and geographic analysis and problem solving.
 The minor features two tracks: a GIS development track for students interested in GIS software development, and a GIS analysis track for students interested in utilizing GIS as a strong methodological base within their major degree of study.
 Required courses provide core GIS foundations applicable to a variety of multidisciplinary elective courses students can chose from to match their research, post-graduate or career GIS interests.